YUJI-AKAMATSU/research/README.md

 ### About

-My research focuses on Proactive Intelligence: developing methods that estimate future states from observational data and connect forecasting to decision-making.
+My research focuses on Proactive Intelligence, with the aim of estimating future states from observational data and connecting forecasting to decision-making.<br>

-I study time-series and spatiotemporal data, visual representations, and 3D spatial data by integrating temporal structure analysis, representation learning, and latent state modeling.
+I work with time-series and spatiotemporal data, visual representations, and 3D spatial data, combining temporal structure analysis, representation learning, and latent state modeling.<br>

-The goal is to develop analytical frameworks that jointly support state understanding, early signal detection, forecasting, and decision support.
+The goal is to develop analytical frameworks that jointly support state understanding, early signal detection, forecasting, and decision support.<br>

-My research is primarily motivated by industrial applications in manufacturing, supply chains, social infrastructure, and healthcare.
-Drawing on professional experience in 3D image processing, ECM, SCM, enterprise systems, and digital transformation, I aim to connect research outcomes to operational improvement, reliability, and risk reduction.
+My research interests are primarily motivated by industrial applications in manufacturing, supply chains, social infrastructure, and healthcare.<br>
+Drawing on professional experience in 3D image processing, ECM, SCM, enterprise systems, and digital transformation, I place particular emphasis on connecting research outcomes to operational improvement, reliability enhancement, and risk reduction.<br>

 ---